markuslohn/tiddlywiki/README.md

 creator  | The author/creator of the Tiddler.
 keywords  | A list of keywords or tags used to classify the Tiddler.
-default | yes or no to indicate this is a default Tiddler.
+default | yes or no to indicate this is a default Tiddler. hide  | yes or not to control the Tiddler should be hidden or not in the result file.

 ### Freemarker Template